muxup/muxup-site/pages/2026q2/bootable-qemu-image-menagerie-with-rootless-debootstrap.md

 password `root` or `user` respectively.
 The commands below expose ssh via a unix domain socket.
 One potential gotcha: this unix domain socket must not have any `-` in its name as that collides with the splitting done for the `hostfwd` argument.
 The examples given below avoid this issue.
+The boot commands pass `net.ifnames=0`, so the single QEMU network device is consistently named `eth0` and matched by the networkd config above (I found this more reliable than `ln -sf /dev/null /etc/udev/rules.d/80-net-setup-link.rules`).

 ## amd64 / x86-64